 If you are still planning to switch from a regular plan to a direct plan, there are three more factors that should be worth your consideration.

 Also, be mindful of the investments that are made via SIPs.
 The lock-in period is calculated from the date of each instalment separately.
-An SIP in an ELSS fund (with three-year lock-in) in September 2019 will be free of the lock-in in September 2022.
-Thus, each SIP instalment has to complete three years before it is free of the lock-in period.
+For instance, an SIP in an ELSS fund (with a three-year lock-in) in September 2019 will be free of the lock-in in September 2022.
+Thus, each SIP instalment has to be completed within three years before it is free of the lock-in period.
 When you make the switch to a direct plan, the lock-in period will start over again on the new investment.

-Most equity mutual fund schemes penalise the investor, in the form of an exit load on an early withdrawal.
+Most equity mutual fund schemes penalise the investor in the form of an exit load on an early withdrawal.
 An exit load can be a certain percentage of the NAV that is deducted at the time of redemption.
-Usually, it is levied if the investment is redeemed within a year from an equity fund.
+It is usually levied when an investment in an equity fund is redeemed within a year.

 If you've invested in a regular plan via an SIP, the exit load period is calculated from the date of each monthly instalment.
 And, when you switch to the direct plan, it is considered a new purchase and the new exit load tenure will begin from the date of the investment.
 So ensure that redeeming your funds does not attract an exit load.

-When you switch from a regular plan to a direct plan, for taxation purposes it will be considered first as a redemption from the existing (regular) scheme and then as a fresh investment in the new (direct) scheme.
+When you switch from a regular plan to a direct plan, for taxation purposes, it will be considered first as a redemption from the existing (regular) scheme and then as a fresh investment in the new (direct) scheme.
 So redeeming units of a regular mutual fund scheme will attract capital gains tax.
-Understand how your mutual fund gains are taxed.

 Suggested watch: Pros and cons of shifting from regular to direct plans